-Administration of Justice - AAS Degree
+Administration of Justice:

-The Administration of Justice AAS program is designed to prepare students to enter the workforce in the criminal justice arena.
-This program provides students with specific knowledge and skills, which will assist in securing employment in a wide variety of law enforcement and corrections/juvenile detention positions.
+AAS Degree The Administration of Justice AAS program is designed to prepare students to enter the workforce in the criminal justice arena.
+This program teaches students specific knowledge and skills, which will assist in securing employment in a wide variety of law enforcement and corrections/juvenile detention positions.